Moodeh97/Final-Assignment/readme.txt

-This is the beginning of the readme file that will contain information about the project
+This is the beginning of the readme file that will contain information about the project when it's finished